curiousest/curiousest.github.io/_drafts/tabum/thought-basilisk-messiah.md

 It is such a useful tool!
 An organization is a religion, a family is a religion, a community is a religion, a nation is a religion.
 These are all wonderful things.
 Religion has a bad reputation.
 We ought to clean up religion - dissect what could be wrong and figure out what to change.
 Let's consider...
 People are scared of others that have few blind, absolute beliefs, because those people are usually deeply wrong about *something*, and that *something* threatens the survival of too many other worthy ideas.
 Such blind, deep belief is suboptimal.
 Scared that religion will break the first commandment of viable purpose through absolute belief and the sixth commandment through competitive destruction instead of coexistence.

 The religions that infringe on the commandments - they shouldn't die.
 Coexistence over destruction, diversity over monoculture.
 They must have been fairly useful, so we should find a way to nudge their direction a bit to fit into humanity's religious mosaic.
-Intolerance of intolerance can be at odds with diversity.
+Every commandment can be at odds with every other commandment.
 The commandments are "mostly right" intuitive ideas, not a perfect decision algorithm.
 The points of conflict between commandments that all feel "so right" indicate there's still greater enlightenment for us to pursue.
 Conflict is an opportunity for enlightenment.
 Like in the "original" 10 commandments - what if you need to steal food in order to not kill an infant in your care?
 There are more complex phenomena at play and humankind will become ever further enlightened.

 ## No worthy human